1. Home

 The microchip number is linked to a database with details about the animal and owner, so that when the chip is scanned, the owner’s details can be identified.
 This helps to reunite lost cats with their owners quickly and is also used to prove ownership.
 See this article for more information about why microchipping is important.

-Pet owner contact details should be registered with your local council, and updated if any details change.
+Cat owner contact details should be registered with your local council, and updated if any details change.
 You can do this here.
 Microchipping is mandatory in most Australian states and territories (please see this article to find out more about the regulations in your state/territory).

 Information about what to do if your cat does go missing can be found here.
 External identification (collar and tag) should also be placed on your cat, where this is safe and tolerated by your cat.
 Ensure that any collar used is a quick release type, to help avoid your cat getting hooked on something by the collar or getting a leg stuck through the collar.

-In some jurisdictions it is necessary to register your cat with the local authority so it is important to check this.
+In some jurisdictions, it is necessary to register your cat with the local authority so it is important to check this.

 Desexing

-There is no benefit in allowing female cats to have one heat or litter before they are desexed [1].
-Pre-pubertal desexing is recommended, before cats can reach puberty at about 16 weeks (this is also sometimes called Early Age Desexing or EAD).
-Please see this article for information about laws and regulations surrounding desexing your cat in your state/territory.
+There is no benefit in allowing female cats to have one heat or litter before they are desexed .
+Pre-pubertal desexing is recommended, before cats can reach puberty at about 16 weeks of age.
+For more information, please see this article.

 See these articles for more information: